-- Business and Professions Code section 6580 also now requires the Professional Fiduciaries Bureau to remove the license of a fiduciary who knowingly, intentionally, or willfully breaches a legal or fiduciary duty to an elder or dependent adult, and in cases where the professional fiduciary is found to have caused physical, monetary, or even mental suffering to a client through gross negligence or gross incompetence.
+- Business and Professions Code section 6580 also now requires the Professional Fiduciaries Bureau to remove the license of a professional fiduciary who knowingly, intentionally or willfully breaches a legal or fiduciary duty to an elder or dependent adult, or is found to have caused physical, monetary or even mental suffering to a client through gross negligence or gross incompetence.

 Changes to the California Probate Code

 - Probate Code section 2112 is added.
-This section allows for a professional fiduciary who is found to have abused a ward or conservatee to be liable for punitive damages of up to $10,000 for each act of abuse.
+This section allows for a professional fiduciary who is found to have abused a ward or conservatee to be liable for punitive damages up to $10,000 for each act of guardianship or conservatorship abuse.
 Non-professional fiduciaries can also be charged up to $1,000 for each act of abuse.
-This statue also requires the court to report to the Professional Fiduciaries Bureau if it makes a finding that a professional fiduciary abused their client, or if the professional fiduciary is surcharged, punished for contempt, suspended, or removed for cause.
+This statue also requires the court to report to the Professional Fiduciaries Bureau if it makes a finding that a professional fiduciary abused their client, or if the professional fiduciary is surcharged, punished for contempt, suspended or removed for cause.

 - Probate code section 1826 is amended to further define the role of the court investigator in conservatorship cases.
 While there are numerous changes under this section, the most significant appear to be that the court investigator is now required to gather and review relevant medical reports regarding the proposed conservatee from the conservatee’s primary care physician and other relevant mental and physical health care providers, and to subsequently file this information with the court.
 However, such medical information is to be filed confidentially.